 Yes, there are lots of scams happening!

-PS: We are NOT saying Homeopathy is a SCAM, we are saying that some companies might be exploiting the popularity of homeopathy, in marketing of their scam products.
-This might be the reason why no renowned homeopathic expert backs any homeopathic HGH in the market..
+PS: We are NOT saying Homeopathy is a SCAM.
+Regardless of whether homeopathy is effective or not, we say that some companies could exploit the popularity of homeopathy in marketing their fraudulent products.
+This is perhaps the reason why no renowned homeopathic expert supports any homeopathic HGH on the market.

 We believe there are better anti-aging and HGH products in the market and NewuLife HGH gel has a lot to improve upon.

 We recommend Genf20 Plus over this Somaderm gel.

 Note:- By using natural supplements, you can gain the hgh benefits without the side effects.
 If you are looking for anti-aging, more endurance and energy etc. we recommend Genf20 Plus.
 For bodybuilders and athletes, we recommend HyperGH 14x.

 Read this article to find out why we recommend these two supplements.

 Dr. Ben is the Senior Medical Reviewer at SportsResource.